Crusty No-Knead Bread

 - Place a piece of parchment on the counter and sprinkle the center with some cornmeal.
 The cornmeal is optional.
 It will give a nice crunch to the bottom of the bread.

 - Generously sprinkle the counter with flour and transfer the risen dough onto the floured surface.
-Fold the bread in half and then again in half.
-Shape dough into ball.
-Sprinkle the top with more flour.
+Fold the corners of the bread inward, shaping into a loaf.
+Turn it over seam side down.
+Sprinkle with more flour on top.

 - Transfer the shaped loaf of dough and place it onto the center of the prepared, cornmeal sprinkled parchment paper.